11th January MMXX

 24th January MMXX

-Here we go, one of the more complex jobs, constructing the roof.
+Here we go, one of the more complex jobs, the construction of the roof.

 Again, I am modifying things a bit.
 The kit comes with a vent for the roof but the instructions just show it being added to the top instead of being a functional “mollicroft” which often had windows for extra light.
 You can see the position of the non functional vent in this picture.